optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Proposal

-1. We implement simple dataclasses for each type of constraint
+1. We implement simple dataclasses for each type of constraint.
 1. We get rid of `loc` and `query` as parameter selection methods.
-Instead we show in the documentation how both selection methods can be used inside a `selector` function.
+Instead, we show in the documentation how both selection methods can be used inside a `selector` function.